fluxcd/website/content/en/flux/cheatsheets/oci-artifacts.md

           name: cosign-pub
 ```

-For more details on how Helm chart versification works,
+For more details on how Helm chart verification works,
 please see the [HelmChart documentation](/flux/components/source/helmcharts/#verification).

 ## Monitoring